jha-lab/dini/README.md

-# DIBI
+# DINI
-Data Imputation using Backpropagation to the Input
+Data Imputation using Neural Inversion

 # To Run